eth-brownie/brownie/docs/api.rst

 .. py:attribute:: TransactionReceipt.return_value

-    The value returned from the called function.
+    The value returned from the called function, if any.

 .. py:attribute:: TransactionReceipt.sender